arquicanedo/barbecueboss/README.md

 # Barbecue Boss ConnectIQ App for Garmin Watches.
 Barbecue like a boss.
 An opensource app (https://github.com/arquicanedo/barbecueboss) for barbecue enthusiasts.
 In the initial version, it provides a searing timer (user-configurable for 1, 2, ..., 5 minutes) and flip confirmation to keep track of your steaks and veggies on the grill.
 It creates a "barbecue" activity and associates the GPS location to it whenever available.

+This project is licensed under the Apache 2.0 License.
+See LICENSE and AUTHORS for more information.

 This version only supports circular watches.
 Future release includes:
 - "smoking" timer in addition to the "searing" timer
 - multiple timers to track various steaks simultaneously